Things to Do in Bacolod City

-Here are latest things to do in Bacolod City which I curated after I toured my clients/visitors.
+I curated places and foods in Bacolod City and some are where I toured my clients/visitors before.
 This article is a combination of my perspective and my friend’s feedbacks.
 I hope this list would give you more reasons to Smile.
 Also see my Bacolod Travel Guide.

 Some articles may have some links beneath it that would lead to a more in-depth information about a certain place/activity.